hadashiA/ChibiRuby/README.md

 # ChibiRuby

-ChibiRuby is a pure C# [mruby](https://github.com/mruby/mruby) virtual machine implementation  It combines high Ruby-level compatibility with the performance and extensibility of modern C#.
+ChibiRuby is a pure C# [mruby](https://github.com/mruby/mruby) virtual machine implementation.
+It combines high Ruby-level compatibility with the performance and extensibility of modern C#.

 Easily embed Ruby into Unity or .NET—empowering users to script game logic while keeping your core engine in C#.